-David Raih (pronounced Rye) enters his third season with the Packers and his first as assistant offensive line coach, having been promoted to the position on Feb.
-17, 2016, following a two-year stint as the team’s coaching administrator.
+David Raih (pronounced RYE) enters his fourth season with the Packers and his first as offensive perimeter coach, having been promoted to the position on Feb.
+27, 2017, following the 2016 season as assistant offensive line coach.
+He was initially hired by Head Coach Mike McCarthy on Feb.
+7, 2014, and spent his first two years as the team’s coaching administrator.

-As the coaching administrator, Raih assisted in preparing the team’s weekly game plan and prepared opponent game film.
-His practice responsibilities included working with the scout team, assisting Campen with the offensive line and helping special teams coordinator Ron Zook.
+As the coaching administrator, Raih spent two seasons assisting in preparing the team’s weekly game plan and prepared opponent game film.
+His practice responsibilities included working with the scout team, assisting James Campen with the offensive line and helping special teams coordinator Ron Zook.

 Raih spent the 2013 season at Texas Tech before joining the Packers.
 While the director of high school relations, he assisted with quarterbacks under head coach Kliff Kingsbury.
 Raih was promoted to outside receivers coach going into the 2013 Holiday Bowl, where the Red Raiders went on to upset No. 14-ranked Arizona State.